-17.2.1.
+1.2.1.
 Understanding the notion of intersections

 A notion which is important to understand is that of an intersection.
 An intersection is basically an object of a report which is used in more than on location.
-For example, report elements can be used in one or more locations within a digital financial report and facts can be used in one or more components of a digital financial report.
+For example, the line item "Inventories" is reported on the balance sheet and that same fact "Inventories" is the total of the inventory components breakdown in the notes.
+That fact, "Inventories" is an intersection between the balance sheet and the inventory components disclosure.

-Understanding intersections are important for two specific reasons.
+Understanding intersections is important for two specific reasons.
 The primary reason for understanding intersections is to both avoid creating duplicate information and realizing that it is the fact that the intersection can be expressed and if properly expressed avoids such duplicate information.

-For example, the balance sheet component has a line item "Inventories" and values for 2012 and 2011 as can be seen below:
+For example, the balance sheet component has a line item "Inventories" and values for 2016 and 2015 as can be seen below: